Let's talk. Let's talk about things from the inside. Let's share perspectives and ideas.

 I benefit from my humanity;

-humanity distilled from cosmic chaos,
+humanity distilled from cosmic

 moving closer, ever closer,